-In April 2018, the Company renegotiated the Doolittle Lease with the lessor ("New Doolittle Lease").
+In April 2018, the Company renegotiated the lease of approximately of 170,000 square feet of space in San Leandro, California, with the lessor ("New Doolittle Lease").
 The New Doolittle Lease is effective from April 2018 through December 2028 and has a renewal term of one additional period of five years.
 The initial monthly rent is approximately \$135 thousand with an annual increase of 3% and a total of nine months of rent abatement.
 Under the new lease standard, ASC 842, which was early-adopted by the company in 2018, the New Doolittle Lease was accounted for as a modification with changes in lease term and consideration.
 As a result, the Company re-measured the lease liability using the updated discount rate using secured borrowing discount rate and revised lease payments and recognized the amount of \$10.4 million as an increase to the lease liability, with a corresponding adjustment to the right-of-use asset.